 Family and friends might be a tiny bit miffed not to have been involved.

-But in these pandemic times, you will probably find that they completely understand and are happy to think about a party when socialising is allowed again.
+But if you explain your decision, you will probably find that they completely understand and are happy to think about a party or dinner when you return.

 How does it work?

 There is no reception after your ceremony.
-You might have some cava or champagne to celebrate afterwards and go on to a restaurant for a delicious meal.
+You’ll probably have some cava or champagne to celebrate afterwards with photographs and then go on to a restaurant for a delicious celebratory meal.
 But there’s no formal reception venue or party.
 This is where the main savings come in – the venue hire, catering for dozens of guests, live music, a DJ and hours of open bar are a big proportion of your budget.

 You can make it your own